harvestChurchAdmin/volunteer-event-management/README.md

 - Admin JS is lazy‑loaded on public pages (no `/js/admin-event-detail.js` unless on admin layout).
 - Client debugging logs in `/js/main.js` are gated behind a small `DEBUG` flag (set to `false` by default).
 Flip it locally if you need extra console output.
-- An optional admin‑only stylesheet (`/css/admin.css`) exists but is not currently loaded by default to preserve the known‑good admin visuals.
-If you want to experiment with splitting CSS, you can enable it by linking it in `src/views/partials/header.ejs` and moving admin‑specific rules from `style.css` into `admin.css` incrementally while visually verifying.

 ## Contributing